 What kind of loyalty platform providers are there on the market?

 Developing a dedicated loyalty program from scratch with an internal team or agency provides the guarantee that the solution will be tailored to the expectations of the business.
-The disadvantages of this approach are a long time to market, high costs for current development and future maintenance, and difficult extendability of the solution.
+The disadvantages of this approach are a long time-to-market (TTM), high costs for current development and future loyalty program maintenance, and difficult extendability of the solution.

-On the other hand, SaaS provides a ready-to-use set of features that can be used right away to create the loyalty program.
+On the other hand, SaaS provides a ready-to-use set of features that can be used right away to create an effective loyalty program.
 Unfortunately, the SaaS approach is less flexible than bespoke software.
-As a result, sometimes the business needs to adopt the vision of the loyalty program to the capabilities of the SaaS platform.
+As a result, sometimes the business needs to adopt the vision of the loyalty program provider to the capabilities of the SaaS loyalty platform itself.

 Choosing customer loyalty software should be based on the strategy of the loyalty program.
 It should also be based on current and future business and technical requirements.